rfart/tridorianAssignment/README.md

 - VotingToken: An ERC20 token with voting capabilities
 - TridorianGovernor: A governance contract that allows token holders to create, vote, and execute proposals
+- Target: A simple contract that can be controlled through governance proposals

 ## Foundry